edom/work/web/release/README.md

 1. In `settings.xml`,
 put a username and its password for uploading to your Maven repository.
-1. In `deploy` script,
+1. In `release` script,
-set the `url` variable to the URL of your repository.
+set the `releaseUrl` and `snapshotUrl` variable to the URL of your release and snapshot repository, respectively.

 ### Uploading everything

 Run the following command
-in the directory containing this readme:
+in the directory containing the root pom.xml file:

 ```
-./deploy
+release/release
 ```

 #### Cleaning your local Maven repository